czyzby/gdx-lml/README.md

         ossrhUsername=
         ossrhPassword=
 ```
+Deploying to Maven Local does not require signing task, so just keep signing properties commented out and you should be fine.

 Before pulling any requests, make sure your code is formatted with `eclipse-formatter.xml` (or its equivalent for other IDE).
 Note that this is *not* the official LibGDX code formatter, as I'm not really a huge fan of its setup.